Scstechr/usefultools/doc/gch_doc_en.md

 3: Checkout to branch `test`
 Answer:
 ```
-If you want to abort process, use `Ctrl-C`.
+:warning:
-__Merge option (1) is not recommended, because it does not take merge conflict in count__.
+__Merge option (1) is not recommended, since it does not take merge conflicts in consideration. `Ctrl-C` to abort.__

 If there are changes to commit and you choose option (3), there will be three choices to pick next.
 ```bash
 >> BRANCH ISSUE!
 Answer: 3